Stock futures drop after Apple, Amazon warnings

 U.S. equity futures are pointing to a lower open on Friday after Apple and Amazon reported results and warned about the impact of the coronavirus pandemic.

-The major futures indexes are indicating a decline of around 2 percent, or 450 Dow points.
+The major futures indexes are indicating a drop of around 2 percent, or around 400 Dow points.

 GET FOX BUSINESS ON THE GO BY CLICKING HERE